Canadian Police Entrance Exams (Guide)

 3. Strengthen Your Writing Ability

-Most applicants underestimate this — strong writing dramatically improves your score.
+Most applicants underestimate this section — but improving writing can significantly boost your overall score.

 4. Study Situational Judgment Techniques

-These scenarios appear in RCMP, OACP, and CBSA formats.
+These scenarios are heavily tested in RCMP, OACP, and CBSA formats.

 5. Use Timed Practice to Build Speed